doa01/study/books/microservice-patterns/6_developing_business_logic_with_event_sourcing.md

       - 5\.
 Update the aggregate by iterating through the new events, calling apply().
       - 6\.
 Save the new events in the event store.

-### benefit of event sourcing
+### benefit/drawbacks of event sourcing
+- benefits
   - reliably publishes domain events
   - preserves the history of aggregates
   - mostly avoid the object-relational impedance mismatch
   - provides developers with a time machine

-### drawbacks of event sourcing
+- drawbacks
   - different programming model with a learning curve
   - complexity like messaging-based application
   - evolving events can be tricky
   - deleting data is tricky
-  - soft delete(set `deleted` flag instead of removing the row)
+    - traditional: soft delete(set `deleted` flag instead of removing the row)
     - laws like GDPR -> application must forget the user's personal information
     - solution: encryption
       - each user has an encryption key
       - leave the data but delete the encryption key when the user needs to be deleted
     - if the aggregate key is personal info like email address
       - replace it with uuid token, map that uuid with email in different table
   - querying the event store is challenging
     - finding objects with current state is hard

 ## things to think about